 Otherworldly scenery and spooky stories

-It's official - Halloween 2020 will look slightly different this year.
-However, we can still mark the occasion with a good spooky story, taking in some of the best-known sights of the west coast.
+Halloween is back with a bang for 2021 so mark the occasion with a good spooky story, taking in some of the best-known sights of the west coast.

 Brodick Castle - and the Grey Lady